Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Purpose

 This CPG reviews the range of accepted management approaches for Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) as a hemorrhage control adjunct in traumatic shock and post-traumatic cardiac arrest in combat casualties.
-Updated guidelines exist for the use of REBOA in the civilian clinical setting.
-The use of REBOA in the military setting is less well defined.
-Prior CPGs relied heavily on expert opinion and consensus from military thought leaders.
-Civilian guidelines currently apply to well-resourced civilian centers with expertise in trauma care.
+Prior CPGs focused on the technique of complete aortic occlusion with shortened occlusion times secondary to the risk of increasing distal ischemia with prolonged use.
+In review of civilian data, the median occlusion time was found to be 40 minutes, significantly beyond the recommended 30-minute complete aortic occlusion distal ischemia limit with first generation complete aortic occlusion devices.1 Updated fourth generation REBOA devices allow for controlled partial flow past the site of aortic occlusion to allow for prolonged REBOA use beyond the previous ischemia time limitations.
+This guideline is meant to reflect the growing use of partial REBOA in the care of the injured patient.
 Recommendations for use in the military setting must consider the unique challenges of the deployed environment.
 Mission parameters, tactical situation, casualty’s physical location and evacuation capability also determine the capabilities available for combat casualty care.
-Mechanisms and patterns of injury, and the availability and experience level of surgical resources and resuscitation teams all influence the care rendered on the field.
+Mechanisms and patterns of injury as well as the availability and experience level of surgical resources and resuscitation teams all influence the care rendered.
 The optimal management is best determined by the clinician at the bedside.
-This document does not address the use of REBOA for indications other than trauma and traumatic hemorrhage.
+This document addresses the use of REBOA for traumatic hemorrhage.

 Background

 • Hemorrhage continues to be a leading cause of preventable death on the battlefield.
-It can be broadly categorized as compressible or non-compressible depending on its location.
-Non-Compressible Torso Hemorrhage (NCTH) arises from trauma to the torso vessels, pulmonary parenchyma, solid abdominal organs, or the bony pelvis.1 Because NCTH is not amenable to control by direct pressure or extremity tourniquet application, it is particularly lethal.2
+It can be broadly categorized as compressible or non-compressible, depending on its location.
+Non-compressible Torso Hemorrhage (NCTH) arises from trauma to the torso vessels, pulmonary parenchyma, solid abdominal organs, or the bony pelvis.2 Because NCTH is not amenable to control by direct pressure or extremity tourniquet application, it is particularly lethal.3

-• Resuscitative Aortic Occlusion (RAO) affords distal hemorrhage control while increasing cardiac afterload and thereby maintaining coronary and cerebral perfusion pressure until direct hemostasis can be achieved.3 RAO has traditionally required a left thoracotomy or laparotomy for aortic exposure.4-7 Resuscitative thoracotomy has a high mortality rate, due largely to the nature of the injuries leading to arrest.8-10 Nonetheless, data from combat theaters indicate that there is a reasonable probability of long-term survival and recovery following RAO in appropriately selected casualties as described in the JTS Emergent Resuscitative Thoracotomy (ERT) CPG.11-13
+• Resuscitative Aortic Occlusion (RAO) affords distal hemorrhage control while increasing cardiac afterload and thereby maintaining coronary and cerebral perfusion pressure until (or while) hemorrhage control is achieved.4 RAO has traditionally required a left thoracotomy or laparotomy for aortic exposure.5-8 Resuscitative thoracotomy has a high mortality rate, due largely to the nature of the injuries and because this technique is not typically employed until after arrest.9-11 Nonetheless, data from combat theaters indicate that there is a reasonable probability of long-term survival and recovery following RAO in appropriately selected casualties as described in the JTS Emergent Resuscitative Thoracotomy (ERT) CPG.12-14

 Current Recommendations